Existence of a weak solution for fractional Euler-Lagrange equations: Space of functions

-\section{Space of functions $E_{\alpha,p}$}
+\section{Space of functions $\E$}

-A variational method in order to prove the existence of a weak solution of \eqref{elf} needs the introduction of an appropriate space of functions.
-This space has to present some properties like reflexivity.
-In this paper, we take inspiration from the space introduced in \cite{jiao} and we add an additional condition on it. \\
+In order to prove the existence of a weak solution of \eqref{elf} using a variational method, we need the introduction of an appropriate space of functions.
+This space has to present some properties like reflexivity, see \cite{daco2}. \\